griffin-h/tom-alertstreams/README.md

 will provide `AlertStream` subclasses for major astromical Kafka streams.
 See below for instructions on Subclassing the `AlertStream` base class.
 * `OPTIONS`: A dictionary of key-value pairs specific to the`AlertStream` subclass given by `NAME`.
-The doc string for `AlertStream` subclass should document what is expected.
+The doc string for the `AlertStream` subclass should document what is expected.
 Typically, a URL, authentication information, and a dictionary, `TOPIC_HANDLERS`, will be required.
 See "Subclassing `AlertStream`" below.
+The `AlertStream` subclass will convert the key-value pairs of the `OPTIONS` dictionary into properties (and values) of the `AlertStream` subclass instance.

 ## Alert Handling

+Let's assume that an `AlertStream` subclass exists for the Kafka stream of interest.
+The keys of the `TOPIC_HANDLERS` dictionary are the topics subscribed to.
+The values of the `TOPIC_HANDLERS` dictionary specify alert handling methods that will be imported and called for each alert recieved on that topic.
+An example is provided, `tom_alerts.alertstreams.alertstream.alert_logger`, which simply logs the alert.

+To customize this behaviour according to the needs of your TOM, define an alert handling function for each topic that you wish to subscribe to.
+Your `TOPIC_HANDLERS` dictionary will have a an entry for each topic whose key is the topic name and whose value is the dot-path to the alert handling function.
+When the `AlertStream` subclass is instanciated, the `OPTIONS` dictionary is read and and `alert_handler` dictionary is created.
+It is keyed by topic name and it's values are the imported callable functions specified by the dot-path. `readstreams` will calls the alert handler for each alert that comes in on the topic.
+The signiture of the alert handling function is specific to the `AlertStream` subclasss.

 documentation coming.
 ## Subclassing `AlertStream`